Robot Learning from Any Images: Method

 where $[\mathbf{k}]_\times$ is the $3\times3$ skew‑symmetric matrix of $\mathbf{k}=\frac{\mathbf{n}\times\mathbf{z}}{\|\mathbf{n}\times\mathbf{z}\|_2}$, and $\theta = \arccos(\mathbf{n}^{\!\top}\mathbf{z})$ following the Rodrigues’ formula.
 Finally, we rotate the scene and update the camera position $\mathbf{t}$ to center the scene at the origin of the world frame.
 This results in the full camera pose $[\mathbf{R} \mid \mathbf{t}]$ in the world frame.

 This step fully recovers the spatial configuration of object, background, and camera, enabling physically plausible visuomotor demonstration generation from the original image layout and viewpoint.

 \textbf{Physical Property Estimation.} To enable physical interaction, we estimate key physical properties $\mathcal{P}$, such as mass (or density) and friction coefficients, required by physics simulators.
 To get initial estimates for different objects in a scalable way, we leverage large language models (LLMs)~\citep{gpt4o} to provide physical property estimates based on the object category and image context.
 Specifically, we first identify the object class, then prompt the LLM with the class name and visual context to infer plausible physical parameters.
-We empirically found that the estimation is quite robust to support the subsequent real-world policy deployment (see Section~\ref{sec:4.3}).

 \textbf{Robot Placement.} To convert the physical scene into a robotic environment, we must determine appropriate robot positions.
 For images captured by a robot-mounted camera, we directly use the known camera-to-robot transformation to place the robot in the correct pose.
 For non-robotic images, we propose a sampling-based method to generate feasible placements.
 We approximate the robot's reachable workspace as a 3D shell and sample base positions such that this region covers the axis-aligned bounding boxes of all objects.
 To avoid collisions, we discard placements that intersect with the scene’s bounding box.
 This process produces multiple valid placement candidates, enabling diverse action trajectory generation from different robot positions.